 Back in 2014, frustrated with the lack of professional-level dance training available in Cardiff, practitioner Beth Powlesland was inspired to do something about it.
 Sure enough, she wasn’t alone and after seeing the huge amount of enthusiasm and demand for more professional development opportunities in the area, Groundwork Pro took shape.
 We are a Cardiff based artist-led collective consisting of Beth Powlesland, Chloe Loftus, Jessie Brett, Joanna Young and Deborah Light.

-- Pro Class – 3 professional-level classes per week, for 3 terms of 10 weeks.
+- Pro Class – Offering 3 professional-level classes per week for the first 2 terms, in our final term we are offering this one week per month.
 Taking place Tuesday, Wednesday & Thursday primarily at Rubicon and the Dance House with guest teachers of the highest calibre. £10 per week or £4 per class drop in.

 - Groundhub Events – 10 throughout the year, curated to facilitate skill development, broaden artistic perspectives and support exchanges these will include workshops, seminars and networking events.